luutn2002/csharpchatapp/README.md

 # csharpchatapp

-A local chat app coded with .NET communicate with UI built using Avalonia, communicate using Grpc and support MySQL Database.
+A local chat app coded with .NET communicate with UI built using Avalonia, communicate using gRPC and support MySQL Database.

 Currently still on development